 \subsection{Bloom Index}

-A recommendation query contains feature filtering parts to match relevant item features to user's attributes.
-The filtering subquery is represented as nested logical expression with values.
-A common mechanism is to build inverted index, which maps each terms to a list called posting list.
-Similarly, in recommendation, we can build such index to map each feature value to a items list.
-Unfortunately, inverted index is not well suited to GPUs.
-First, in contrast to text terms in web search that follows a Zipf's distribution with many shorts postings, recommendation features are typically broad and dense.
-The lack of sparsity removes the efficiency gains that inverted indexes provide in the Needle-in-the-Haystack search scenarios.
-Second, the list-based structure of inverted indexes is inherently sequential and poorly aligned with modern accelerators.
-These limitations motivate us to design a more efficient index structure of feature filtering.
+A recommendation query contains feature filtering to match item features with user attributes, represented as nested logical expressions.
+A common approach is inverted index, which maps each feature value to a posting list of matching items.
+However, inverted index is not well suited to GPUs.
+First, unlike text terms in web search that follow a Zipf distribution with many short postings, recommendation features are typically broad and dense.
+The lack of sparsity eliminates the efficiency gains that inverted indexes provide in needle-in-the-haystack scenarios.
+Second, the list-based structure of inverted indexes is inherently sequential and misaligned with GPU parallelism.
+These limitations motivate our design of a more efficient feature filtering index for recommendation.